zubairxcoder/zubairxcoder/README.md

 <div align="center">

-*"The best engineers are not those who write the most code — but those who build systems others can trust, extend, and maintain."*
+*"Great MERN applications are not built in a day — they are built commit by commit, with clean code, clear APIs, and components that actually make sense."*

 <br/>